TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     * --skip_gatk: skips calling variants with GATK
     * --skip_bcftools: skips calling variants with BCFTools
     * --skip_ivar: skips calling variants with iVar
+    * --match_score: global alignment match score, only applicable for assemblies (default: 2)
+    * --mismatch_score: global alignment mismatch score, only applicable for assemblies (default: -1)
+    * --open_gap_score: global alignment open gap score, only applicable for assemblies (default: -3)
+    * --extend_gap_score: global alignment extend gap score, only applicable for assemblies (default: -0.1)
+    * --chromosome: chromosome for variant calls, only applicable for assemblies (default: "MN908947.3")
+    * --skip_sarscov2_annotations: skip some of the SARS-CoV-2 specific annotations (default: false)
+    * --snpeff_data: path to the SnpEff data folder, it will be useful to use the pipeline on other virus than SARS-CoV-2
+    * --snpeff_config: path to the SnpEff config file, it will be useful to use the pipeline on other virus than SARS-CoV-2
+    * --snpeff_organism: organism to annotate with SnpEff, it will be useful to use the pipeline on other virus than SARS-CoV-2

 Output:
     * Output a normalized, phased and annotated VCF file for each of BCFtools, GATK and LoFreq when FASTQ files are